 B. Communications and Website Committee.
 This Committee shall monitor and make recommendations to the Board of Directors regarding the Society's presence including online computer resources.
 This Committee, in collaboration with the Secretary, also shall oversee the content, organization, maintenance of and upgrades to the RPS website.

-H. Program Committee.
-This Committee shall be responsible for the design, organization and conduct of the Scientific Meetings sponsored by the Renal Pathology Society at the United States and Canadian Academy of Pathology, and for submitting suggested programs to the RPS liaison to the ASN PGE Committee for the American Society of Nephrology annual meetings.
+G. Program Committee.
+This Committee shall be responsible for the design, organization and conduct of the Scientific Meetings sponsored by the Renal Pathology Society at the United States and Canadian Academy of Pathology, and for submitting suggested programs to the RPS liaison to the Kidney Week Education Committee for the American Society of Nephrology annual meetings.
 This Committee shall have such members as may be determined from time to time by the current President and will be appointed in its entirety by the current President in consultation with the Vice-President/President-Elect.